Generic selectors

 The last scripture that bears some discussion concerns the binding and loosing of a man and woman:

 The word bound (Gk. dedesai) in verse 27 is different from the one used in verse 15.
-Here (and Romans 7:2), the discussion is about a relationship between a man and woman who desired to be joined in marriage.
+Here (and Rom.
+7:2), the discussion is about a relationship between a man and woman who desired to be joined in marriage.
 In other words, they are bound not against their will but, rather, they were in agreement with each other.

 In fact, this Greek word for bound can also mean betrothed or pledged to a marriage.
 So, Paul is not speaking of a marriage established upon covenant vows because dissolution of a marital covenant requires a divorce, which is not the same as being loosed (released).
 This is clear because he does not condemn either being bound or being loosed.